sanchitkalra/cs-f372/notes/threads/pthread-api.md

 - the thread IDs make sense only at the process level, not the system level
 - thread identifiers can be recycled
 - on linux, we need to pass the `-pthread` option to link the pthread library with our code. command becomes: `gcc file.c -o exec-name -pthread`
+- any variables declared in the thread function are available only in the scope of the thread
+- when we're creating multiple threads, we can just store tids in an array and call required functions by looping over this array

 ## pthread_attr_t